Here's How Your Trade CarGurus Inc. (CARG) Aggressively Right Now

 CARG’s Market Performance

-CARG stocks went up by 0.42% for the week, with a monthly jump of 4.94% and a quarterly performance of -21.14%, while its annual performance rate touched 22.13%.
-The volatility ratio for the week stands at 2.94% while the volatility levels for the past 30 days are set at 3.50% for CarGurus Inc..
-The simple moving average for the period of the last 20 days is 0.20% for CARG stocks with a simple moving average of -5.26% for the last 200 days.
+CARG stocks went down by -1.27% for the week, with a monthly drop of -2.87% and a quarterly performance of -24.55%, while its annual performance rate touched 2.94%.
+The volatility ratio for the week stands at 3.94% while the volatility levels for the past 30 days are set at 3.47% for CarGurus Inc..
+The simple moving average for the period of the last 20 days is -1.17% for CARG stocks with a simple moving average of -6.45% for the last 200 days.

 Analysts’ Opinion of CARG